mongock/mongock/README.md

 # Mongock

-**mongock** is a java MongoDB tool for tracking, managing and applying database schema changes, initially forked from [Mongobee](https://github.com/mongobee/mongobee).
+**mongock** is a java MongoDB tool for tracking, managing and applying database schema changes, initially forked from Mongobee project.

 The motivation of this project is to add some important and useful features, provide a different code design, which we believe is easier to maintain, extend and debug, applying what we believe are best practices, and specially providing a more fluent maintenance to apply collaborator's contributions.